MaiCodes-exe/maicodes-exe.github.io/about.md

 During my Computacional linguistics class, I learned some Python basics and it blew my mind!
 Besides my courseload, I started looking for self paced courses so I could learn more about programming.
 So in 2021 I decided to teach myself how to code.

-If you'd like to get in touch with me please email me at [maise.b.costa@gmail.com](mailto:maise.b.costa@gmail.com).
+If you'd like to get in touch with me please email me using [my gmail](mailto:maise.b.costa@gmail.com).